lpre/Fastcgi-Container/README.md

 	#include "core/any.hpp"

-The project is using CMake as a build system.
-To build and install the package, execute the following commands in the root directory of the project:
+To build the project you will need to have CMake installed appropriately in your system.

+Inside the project directory, execute the following commands to generate Makefiles, build, and install the Fastcgi Container:

 	cmake .
 	make